-Name of Company Country of business/ incorporation Principal activities uity ding 2009 2008 % % Great (Bermuda) Island Scientific Ltd ^(a) Hong Kong / Bermuda Sell products relating to provision of computer services, advisory services and maintenance services relating to computer hardware and software and learning management computer systems.
+Name of Company Country of business/ incorporation Principal activities Equity holding 2010 2009 % % Great (Bermuda) Island Scientific Ltd (a) Hong Kong/ Bermuda Sell products relating to provision of computer services, advisory services and maintenance services relating to computer hardware and software and learning management computer systems.
 50 50

-(a) Not required to be audited under the laws of the country of incorporation
+(a) Not required to be audited under the laws of the country of incorporation.

-19. Investments in subsidiaries
+18. Investments in subsidiaries